getsenic/nuimo-linux-python/README.md

 sh examples/install.sh connect
 ```
 ### 2. Install Pygattlib
-[Pygattlib](https://github.com/matthewelse/pygattlib) is a Python library to use the GATT Protocol for Bluetooth LE devices.
+[Pygattlib](https://bitbucket.org/OscarAcena/pygattlib) is a Python library to use the GATT Protocol for Bluetooth LE devices.
 It is a wrapper around the implementation used by gatttool in the bluez package.
 Unlike some other Python Bluetooth libraries, Pygattlib does not need invoke any external programs.

 **Known Issues**
 Pygattlib may not be reliable on your platform.
 We are investigating these issues at Senic.
 1. The library sometimes appears to get 'stuck', especially when executing `discover_characteristics`.
-2. With Python 3, Pygattlib handles some numbers incorrectly, this typically occurs when the Nuimo sends rotate or fly events.
-You may see messages such as *UnicodeDecodeError: 'utf-8' codec can't decode byte 0x82 in position 3: invalid start byte*.

 To install Pygattlib automatically run the following commands.
 The steps are also described below should you wish to follow them manually.
 ```